raevonbernardo/dotnet-backend-portfolio/README.md

 **.NET CLI:**
-- If you don't have it installed, go to the project directory where the .csproj exists and run this in the terminal:
+- Go to the project directory where the .csproj exists and run this in the terminal:
 ```
 dotnet run . -c Development --launch-profile http
 ```